|Adrift. A boat or vessel that has broken from her moorings or object that is not secured and may be displaced by the ship's movement.|

 The boat refers to the ship and not to her small boats.
-The Boatswain is a
+The ship's boatswain is a

-warrant officer in the Navy who has charge of the seamen, oversight of a ship's
+warrant officer who has charge of the seamen, oversight of a ship's

 deck evolutions, work pertaining to the boats, rigging, anchoring, mooring and

-Boatswain's Mate is a petty officer under the direction of the ship's boatswain or the Deck department head, the First Lieutenant, on ships without a warrant boatswain.
+Boatswain's Mate is a petty officer under the direction of the ship's boatswain and/or the Deck department head, the First Lieutenant, on ships without a warrant boatswain.

 "Bosun" is the correct pronunciation.
 Often the boatswain or his mates is called Boats.
-At times one will also hear less endearing terms such as "Anchor Clanker" and members of ship's Deck Department called "Deck Apes."
+At times one will also hear less endearing terms such as "Anchor Clanker" and a member of the Deck Department called a "Deck Ape."